hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-02 Revision Control.md

 #### Conduct Peer Review
 Revisions must always be reviewed by at least one teammate prior to release.
 Peer Review can be implemented in PLM workflows or conducted informally.
 See **CM-02-002 Peer Review**.
-#### Assess Where Used References for Impacts
-If a change impacts a part or assembly's interface or integration with existing designs, those impacts must be identified and documented as part of the change request process.
-Potential "suspect links" should be reported using Problem Reports.
-See **CM-02-002**

 #### Highlight changes
 When submitting your work for review and release, the draft of the new revision should contain *redlines* which highlight the changes from the previous revision.